 - Read BOTH the car seat manufacturer's installation instructions and your car's owner's manual instructions completely.
 Make sure you know how to use the seat belts or LATCH (Lower Anchors and Tethers for Children) system with your car seat before you start the installation process.

 - ONLY install the car seat in the back seat.
-That's where your child is safest until he or she turns 13 or reaches a height of 4 feet 9 inches.
+That's where your child is safest until they turn 13 or reach a height of 4 feet 9 inches.

 - Follow the car seat's instructions exactly as you thread the seat belt through the car seat belt path and tighten it.